CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/03b-medallion-lakehouse.md

 # Lab 3: Create a medallion architecture in a Microsoft Fabric lakehouse

-## Estimated Duration: 60 minutes
+#### Estimated Duration: 60 minutes

-In this lab you will build out a medallion architecture in a Fabric lakehouse using notebooks.
-You will create a workspace, create a lakehouse, upload data to the bronze layer, transform the data and load it to the silver Delta table, transform the data further and load it to the gold Delta tables, and then explore the semantic model and create relationships.
+In this lab, you will build out a medallion architecture in a Fabric lakehouse using notebooks.
+You will create a workspace, create a lakehouse, upload data to the bronze layer, transform the data, and load it to the silver Delta table, transform the data further and load it to the gold Delta tables, and then explore the semantic model and create relationships.

 ## Lab Objectives

 In this lab, you will be able to complete the following tasks:

 - Task 1: Verify Workspace settings
-- Task 2: Create a lakehouse and upload data to bronze layer
+- Task 2: Create a lakehouse and upload data to the bronze layer
-- Task 3: Transform data and load to silver Delta table
+- Task 3: Transform data and load into the Silver Delta table
 - Task 4: Explore data in the silver layer using the SQL endpoint
 - Task 5: Transform data for gold layer
 - Task 6: Create a semantic model